Superrehtard/old_diaspora_wiki/Community-supported-pods.md

 * To add your pod to the list, please edit this page, adding details along the same pattern as the existing data.
 Pods are listed in alphabetical order by pod name.
-* Please consider adding yourself to the PodUp list at [[http://podup.sargodarya.de]].
+* Please consider adding yourself to [the PodUp list](http://podup.sargodarya.de) as well.
-It automatically checks whether pods are online and sorts them based on uptime.
 It's free, people will notice your pod, and you can track how your pod performs in the management console.

 ## Diaspora pods